PacktPublishing/Linux-Kernel-Programming_2E/README.md

 ## Known Errata

 - page 9:
+    - The bullet point "4.0 to 4.19 (20 minor releases)" should be "4.0 to 4.20 (21 minor releases)"; it turns out it's an exception to the rule of '20 minor releases per major rel' (hey, every good rule has one!).
+(Similarly for *Figure 2.1* as well.)
     - The phrase 'the 6.1 kernel is a Long-Term Stable (LTS) version', should be 'the 6.1 kernel is a Long-Term *Support* (LTS) version'.
  - page 264: